Skip to main content

 The challenge

-Before Skylight’s engagement, OEC’s existing data collection system made that difficult.
-Providers often couldn’t easily update or correct records, which led to duplicate child profiles and inconsistent identification numbers.
-Many providers opted out of the system altogether, instead tracking enrollment in disconnected tools like PowerSchool, QuickBooks, spreadsheets, or even paper files.
+However, the existing data collection system made accurate reporting difficult.
+Providers struggled to update or correct records, leading to duplicate child profiles and inconsistent identifiers.
+Many opted out entirely, instead managing enrollment in disconnected systems such as spreadsheets, accounting tools, or paper records.

-OEC needed a system that made accurate reporting the easiest path for providers, while giving the agency a consistent, high-quality data foundation.
+OEC needed a solution that made accurate reporting the easiest path for providers while creating a consistent, high-quality data foundation for the state.

 The solution

-Skylight partnered with OEC to design and build a modern enrollment reporting system — the Early Childhood Education (ECE) Reporter — focused on usability, data quality, and long-term sustainability.
+We partnered with OEC to design and build the ECE Reporter — a modern enrollment reporting system focused on usability, data quality, and long-term sustainability.

 • Building a centralized, standardized data store for statewide enrollment data

-• Redesigning the reporting dashboard to simplify uploads, corrections, and ongoing maintenance
+• Redesigning the reporting experience to simplify uploads, corrections, and ongoing maintenance

 • Adding flexible data visualizations and filters to support analysis and decision-making